Arrest warrant issued for Chiefs wide receiver Rashee Rice in connection to multi-car crash in Dallas

 DALLAS — An arrest warrant was issued Wednesday for Kansas City Chiefs wide receiver Rashee Rice in connection to a multi-car pile-up in Dallas on March 30.

-The Dallas Police Department issued arrest warrants for 23-year-old Rice and 21-year-old Theodore Knox, a student and football player at Southern Methodist University.
+The Dallas Police Department issued arrest warrants for 23-year-old Rice and 21-year-old Theodore Knox.

 The DPD investigation found that Knox was driving a Corvette and Rice was in a Lamborghini.
 Both were speeding in the far-left lane of North Central Expressway near University Boulevard.
 The Lamborghini hit the center median wall, officials said, which caused four other vehicles to collide with each other.